Artifactory Linux Package Installation

-Installing Xray on Linux using native packages provides a straightforward, production-ready deployment.
-This approach utilizes your operating system’s package manager (YUM, DNF, or APT) or a self-contained archive to manage the installation and configuration of Xray and its dependencies.
+Installing Artifactory on Linux using native packages provides a straightforward, production-ready deployment.
+This approach uses your operating system’s package manager (YUM, DNF, or APT) or a self-contained archive to manage the installation and configuration of Artifactory and its dependencies.
 This method is ideal for both single-node setups and high-availability (HA) configurations.

 Tip